acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/migration/why-migrate.md

 <tr>
 <td><strong><a name="ui_flexibility">User interface flexibility</a></strong></td>
 <td><p>XUL overlays offer a great deal of options for building a UI and integrating it into the browser.
 Using only the SDK's supported APIs you have much more limited options for your UI.</p>
-<p>If the supported APIs doesn't provide the UI you need, you can manipulate the DOM directly as in a traditional <a href="https://developer.mozilla.org/en/Extensions/Bootstrapped_extensions">bootstrapped extension</a>.
-We'll discuss how to do this, but it's complex, and gives up the compatibility benefit of using the SDK.</p></td>
+<p>If the supported APIs doesn't provide the UI you need, you can manipulate the DOM directly as in a traditional <a href="https://developer.mozilla.org/en/Extensions/Bootstrapped_extensions">bootstrapped extension</a>: but this is complex, and gives up the compatibility benefit of using the SDK.</p></td>
 </tr>

 <tr>